rmwenzel/ames_house_prices/process/index.md

 ```

 ### Classify variables by kind

-Since it doesn't affect the data, we'll group variables in the original dataset into categorical, ordinal and quantitative kinds.
-We'll use the custom class `HPDataFramePlus` which contains helpful methods
+Now we group variables in the original dataset into categorical, ordinal and quantitative kinds.
+We'll use the custom class `HPDataFramePlus` which contains helpful methods.

 ```python